 - 3.3 It is now proposed that the Plan be amended in light of comments received.
 These changes are highlighted in the accompanying draft Plan.
 All the comments received, and the proposed council response to these, are included in the Schedule of Responses which also accompanies this report.
 The Council will make all of the comments, and the Council's response to these, publicly available once the responses have been agreed. - 3.4 Additionally, changes are proposed because of changing circumstances as well as to improve the clarity of the Plan.
-These proposed changes are also highlighted in the accompanying draft Plan.
+These proposed changes are set out in the responses schedule and also highlighted in the accompanying draft Plan.